 Piracy is a constant threat for the Content Service Providers’ revenue.
 Hackers are increasingly skilled and always deploy new piracy technologies posing critical challenges for the industry.
-Viaccess-Orca provides a suite of services targeting the illegal card sharing and redistribution of Control Word (CW), and the illegal redistribution of live TV content over peer to peer networks.
+Viaccess-Orca's Eye on Piracy provides a suite of services targeting the illegal card sharing and redistribution of Control Word (CW), and the illegal redistribution of live TV content over peer to peer networks.

 The use of card and control word sharing schemes has particularly gained ground in all markets.
 These schemes allow illegal distributors to resell subscriptions to a television bouquet at a very low cost.